Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: First results on dynamically syndetic sets

-where $\{ \cdot \}: \R \to \R / \Z$ is the quotient map.
+where $\{ \, \cdot \, \}: \R \to [0,1)$ denotes the fractional part function.
 Thus, Beatty sequences yield Bohr, and hence dynamically syndetic, sets.
-What is not so clear is that, in fact, Beatty sequences yield dynamically central syndetic sets.
+What is less clear is that, in fact, Beatty sequences yield dynamically central syndetic sets.
 We will see this as a consequence of \cref{thm:simple_equivalent_dcS}.

 \item Using the notation from \eqref{item:irrational_rotation_dcS_definition}, the set

 is a dynamically syndetic set.
 It is, in fact, an example of a nil-Bohr set, one that arises from a rotation on a compact homogeneous space of a nilpotent Lie group.
 Nil-Bohr (nil-Bohr$_0$) sets are dynamically (central) syndetic \cite{Host-Kra_nilbohr}.